 5. Post the text description of your recording.

 You’ll want to include a description of the episode and any links or resources you mentioned.
-If this is on a separate host, like AudioBoom, they’ll let you create your description when you record the audio.
+If this is on a separate host, like AudioBoom or Anchor, they’ll let you create your description when you record the audio.
 If it’s on your own site, you want to include the audio enclosure in the RSS feed.
 If that sounded like gibberish, use a WordPress site and one of the many podcasting plugins to take care of the technical details of enclosures and RSS feeds.
 I use my existing WordPress website with the Seriously Simple Podcasting plugin because seriously simple sounded like exactly what I wanted.

 6. Promote and distribute.